-I have fond memories of going to yard sales with my Mom when I was a kid – I loved the excitement of not knowing what you were going to find next.
+I have fond memories of going to yard sales with my Mom when I was a kid – I loved the excitement of not knowing what I would find next.
 Maybe it was the perfect toy, a stack of old books, or a beautiful piece of antique furniture.
-I’m a sucker for history and old things, and enjoy rummaging through yard sales, flea markets, and antique shops.
+I’m a sucker for history and old things and enjoy rummaging through yard sales, flea markets, and antique shops.

 Since I’ve been on my own I have only held one garage sale, though I’ve wanted to several times.
 Unfortunately, I lived in apartments and other places where we couldn’t have a yard sale.
 So I was limited to selling items on Craigslist, eBay, and to acquaintances.